bmad-sim/bmad-ecosystem/examples/optics_matching/README.txt

 and the Twiss parameters at marker Mar.END: use dat twiss.end

-and optimize using the lmdif and de optimizers: olmdif ode
+and optimize using the lmdif and de optimizers with the commands: set global optimizer = lmdif
+and:
+   ode set global optimizer = de

-and also manually using the keys: single (then use keys 1-6)
+Also try varying things using single mode with the command: single then use keys 1-6, Q-Y (see the manual for more details).